FlightKooba: A Fast Interpretable FTP Model: Methodology

+In the equation, $t_k$ denotes the $k$th $\Delta t$ time point, where $\Delta t$ is a hyperparameter (for convenience of calculation, if the sequence length is $T$, we set $\Delta t$ to $\frac{1}{T}$). $\gamma_k$ denotes the function value $\gamma(t_k)$ at time $t_k$, i.e., the actual recorded data sample point.
+The $n$ in $c_n$ denotes the number of terms used in the polynomial fitting of the objective function.
+It is important to note that $c_n$ represents the coefficient corresponding to the $n$th term when fitting the function, while $c_{t_k}$ denotes the corresponding value of the coefficient vector $c_{t_k}=(c_0(t_k), c_1(t_k),\cdots, c_n(t_k))$ at time $t_k$.
+Finally, the matrices $\overline{N}$ and $\overline{M}$ are defined as follows:

-Among them, the expressions of matrices $N$ and $M$ are related to the derivation of the HIPPO algorithm.
-In "HiPPO: Recurrent Memory with Optimal Polynomial Projections" the expressions of matrices $N$ and $M$ corresponding to the two methods $LegT$ and $LegS$ are as follows:
+Among them, the expressions of the matrices $N$ and $M$ are related to the derivation of the HIPPO algorithm.
+In the original text \cite{gu2020hippo}, the expressions of matrices $N$ and $M$ corresponding to the two methods $LegT$ and $LegS$ are as follows:

-In $LegT$, $\omega$ denotes the length of the historical window of interest and is a hyperparameter.
+In $LegT$, $\omega$ denotes the length of the historical window of interest (in subsequent experiments, we will assign this value to seq\_len), which is a hyperparameter.
 The difference between $LegT$ and $LegS$ is that $LegT$ focuses more on information within a historical window length, while $LegS$ focuses more on information across the entire time series length.

 To speed up the calculation, we further derive equation \ref{Eq:1}, which yields: